The town Consuegra, located at a distance of 60 km from Toledo is right in the middle of the vast saffron plantations.

 Rose of Saffron Festival has been held each year since 1963.

-The festival is going on for over a week including the last two weekends of October.
+The festival is going on the last weekend of October.

 Saffron has been harvested, the threads are dried and packaged and it´s time to celebrate which the people of Consuegra do exceptionally well.